jawightman/developer.concur.com/api-reference/expense/payment-batch/payment-batches.markdown

 ## <a name="closepaymentbatch"></a>Close a payment batch

 This request closes the specified batch, preventing any new expenses from entering it.
 After the batch closes, Concur creates the batch file containing the expense transaction information.
 If a batch ID for an already closed batch is sent, Concur regenerates the batch file for the specified batch.
+A batch can only be closed if it is currently open.
+A batch cannot be closed via API if it was already closed via the UI.
+The File-URL is only available for batches closed via the API and is used for retrieving the extract file or files.
+The URL will return the expense transaction data in text/csv format if there was a single file produced or as a zip archive if the batch is configured to produce more than one file.
+An example of a client who will receive multiple files is a client using QuickBooks, who receives one file formatted for import into QuickBooks (.IIF extension), and one file for the general ledger (.CSV extension), inside a .ZIP file.

     POST /expense/paymentbatch/v1.2/batch/{BatchID}/closed